spotify/luigi/doc/configuration.rst

 metrics_custom_import
   Optional setting allowing Luigi to import a custom subclass of MetricsCollector at runtime.
-The string should be formatted like `module.sub_module.ClassName'.
+The string should be formatted like "module.sub_module.ClassName".

 [sendgrid]